Calbabreaker/dotfiles/README.md

 ## Setup

-First You need to have git add GNU stow installed.
+First You need to have git and GNU stow installed.
 Then clone the repository:

 ```sh